-Certificate / Diploma / M Ed in Middle Leadership and Mentoring
+Graduate Certificate / Diploma / M Ed in Middle Leadership and Mentoring

-Location: MIC Thurles
+Location: MIC Thurles/online

-The innovative Certificate in Middle Leadership and Mentoring is a one-year, part-time blended programme providing an academic qualification for teachers in professional studies and will be offered by and located at MIC’s Thurles campus.
+The innovative Graduate Certificate in Middle Leadership and Mentoring is a one-year, part-time blended programme providing an academic qualification for teachers in professional studies and will be offered by and located at MIC’s Thurles campus.
 Year 2 offers opportunities to progress to a Diploma qualification and subsequently to that of Master's level.
 Endorsed by the Centre for School Leadership and designed to suit teachers’ professional lives, the programme will act as both a challenge and a support to those interested in middle leadership in our schools.

 The programme uses onsite and online lectures and tutorials.
 A strong practical dimension will keep alive a link between teacher practice, theory and policy, prioritising reflective practice and teacher research as a vehicle for teacher professional development in the area of middle leadership.